 We designed the new visual identity for One Earth Designs, a Hong Kong-based company dedicated to developing affordable clean energy household appliances for rural Chinese and emerging markets.
 The mark is inspired by the company's inclusive and collaborative approach to research and development, and by their inaugural product, a portable home solar energy system.
 The first applications of the brand are bilingual, in English and Chinese.

 Mary-Jo has worked for ten years in media development and design, with experience in web, radio and print environments.
-She holds a BA in English from Princeton University and an MFA in graphic design from Rhode Island School of Design.
-She lives in New York and teaches graphic design history at Parsons The New School for Design.
+She holds a BA in English from Princeton University and an MFA in Graphic Design from Rhode Island School of Design.
+She lives in New York and teaches graphic design history and sustainable systems at Parsons The New School for Design.